Zephyruss1/Desktop-Brightness-App/README.md

 # Desktop-Brightness-App
-Adjust screen brightness with python
+- Adjust screen brightness with python.
+- For installer check release.